Ukraine latest: Russia faces sanctions after Putin orders in troops | DW | 22.02.2022

 By contrast, Russia's UN ambassador, Vassily Nebenzia, said Moscow was still "open to diplomacy," and claimed that Russia did not intend to allow "a new bloodbath in Donbas."

-In brief, Ukraine, the largest country on the European continent, had a short-lived independent state following World War I. It was absorbed by the Soviet Union, which forced the terror of a famine on the country in the 1930s under Stalin known as the Holodomyr.
-Ukraine was an occupied Soviet republic right up until the fall of the Soviet Union.
+In brief, Ukraine, the largest country on the European continent, had a short-lived independent state following World War I. It was absorbed by the Soviet Union, which forced the terror of a famine on the country in the 1930s under Stalin, known as the Holodomyr.
+Ukraine was a Soviet republic right up until the fall of the Soviet Union.

 On August 24, 1991, it officially declared its independence.
 Russia recognized Ukraine's borders in a number of international agreements, including the Budapest Memorandum of 1994.
 With the collapse of the Soviet Union, Ukraine politically began looking westwards and started talking with both the European Union and NATO.

-Note: This article was last updated at 10:09 UTC